David Bowie Centre to open this September: Nile Rodgers among the curators at Olympic Park

 David Bowie is one of the greatest artists of all time, and his life and work will be celebrated with a stunning new museum at Queen Elizabeth Olympic Park.

-The David Bowie Centre for the Study of Performing Arts will open in 2025 at the Park's V&A East Storehouse and feature over 80,000 items – including 70,000 photographs, prints, negatives, slides and contact sheets, many of which have never been seen by the public.
+The David Bowie Centre for the Study of Performing Arts will open on September 13, 2025 at the Park's V&A East Storehouse and feature over 80,000 items – including 70,000 photographs, prints, negatives, slides and contact sheets, many of which have never been seen by the public.

-- 'Life on Mars?' by David Bowie: The making of the surreal glam masterpiece
+- 'Starman' by David Bowie: The making of the song that changed everything

 - Listen to the Gold Greats Live Playlist on Global Player